Ascot Hurdle

 The Ascot Hurdle is a Grade 2 National Hunt hurdle race in Great Britain which is open to horses aged four years or older.
-It is run at Ascot over a distance of about 2 miles and 3½ furlongs (2 miles, 3 furlongs and 58 yards, or 3,875 metres), and during its running there are ten hurdles to be jumped.
+It is run at Ascot over a distance of about 2 miles and 3½ furlongs (2 miles, 3 furlongs and 63 yards, or 3,879 metres), and during its running there are ten hurdles to be jumped.
 The race is scheduled to take place each year in November.
-It is currently sponsored by Coral bookmakers and run as the Coral Hurdle.
+It is currently sponsored by Ladbrokes bookmakers.